cloudflare/cloudflare-docs/products/registrar/src/content/faq.md

 ## My domain’s registration wasn’t extended by one year after transferring to Cloudflare

-When you transfer your domain to Cloudflare, the Registry will extend your registration by one year.
+When you transfer your domain to Cloudflare, the registry will extend your registration by one year.
 However, in one specific circumstance your transfer could result in you keeping your original expiration date.

 When a domain expires, the registration enters the auto-renew grace period.
 During that time, you can renew the domain at your registrar to avoid losing it.
 If your domain expires at your current registrar, you renew it and then transfer to Cloudflare within 45 days, the registry can restrict the addition of an extra year.